marijnh/Eloquent-JavaScript/19_paint.md

 method can then be used to fill this array with a given value.
 These are used to create an array in which all pixels have the same color.

-{{index "hexadecimal number", "color component", "color field", "fillColor property"}}
+{{index "hexadecimal number", "color component", "color field", "fillStyle property"}}

 Colors are stored as strings containing traditional ((CSS)) ((color code))s made up of a ((hash sign)) (`#`) followed by six hexadecimal (base-16) digits—two for the ((red)) component, two for the ((green)) component, and two for the ((blue)) component.
-This is a somewhat cryptic and inconvenient way to write colors, but it is the format the HTML color input field uses, and it can be used in the `fillColor` property of a canvas drawing context, so for the ways we'll use colors in this program, it is practical enough.
+This is a somewhat cryptic and inconvenient way to write colors, but it is the format the HTML color input field uses, and it can be used in the `fillStyle` property of a canvas drawing context, so for the ways we'll use colors in this program, it is practical enough.